- Distinctive styling and performance to match

 The interior of the MINI Cooper S oozes class and style with a wealth of quality upholsteries and trims completing the look.
 There are soft-touch surfaces, along with an extended range of leather trims, plus new backlit features.
 It has a very upmarket and refined feel to it with an abundance of techno treats to explore.

-A new option for customers is the MINI Yours Customised program which takes personalisation to the next level.
+Another option for customers is the MINI Yours Customised program which takes personalisation to the next level.
 Using 3D technology, customers can select from specific designs or have their names printed on the side scuttles, decorative strips on the dashboard above the glovebox, LED door sill finishers and LED door projectors.
 And the good news for second hand buyers is that all this trim is simple and relatively cheap to replace if they don’t want to drive around with ‘Chantelle’ blazoned on their car!

 The cabin is well insulated against noise intrusions and it’s only really during high speed motorway driving that any wind or road surface sounds filter through.
 There is, however a Harman Kardon sound system that quickly address that issue.
 Being as we tested the Cooper S, we expected a sporty engine note and we weren’t disappointed.